jabley/morethanseven-hugo/content/post/2017-05-26-conference-speaking-as-a-software-vendor.md

 blog post it stands true.
 It doesn't matter if you're an evangelist reporting into Marketing, or a software developer in Engineering or anything else - you stand to gain directly or indirectly from people purchasing your product.
-From the point of view of a conference you are thoroughly compromised when it comes to talking about your product directly.
+From the point of view of a conference, you are thoroughly compromised when it comes to talking about your product directly.
 This can be disheartening as you likely work at the vendor and want to talk at the conference because you're genuinely interested,